Complex, multi-step workflow with AWS Step Functions

 Using AWS Step Functions to build a complex workflow to process images, including advanced strategies to optimize the Step Functions workflow

-You are building a social network app.
+Imagine you're building a social network app.
 Users will be able to upload images to an S3 bucket, and you need to first analyze them to detect inappropriate content.
 If the image is safe (does not contain inappropriate content), it will be resized and stored in another S3 bucket.
 If the image is unsafe (contains inappropriate content), the user that uploaded it will be notified by email.

-S3: Storing the uploaded images and the processed images.
+Amazon S3: Storing the uploaded images and the processed images.

-Lambda: Serverless processing.
+AWS Lambda: Serverless processing.

-Step Functions: It's a serverless orchestration service that lets you integrate with AWS Lambda functions and other AWS services.
+AWS Step Functions: It's a serverless orchestration service that lets you integrate with AWS Lambda functions and other AWS services.
 Step Functions is based on state machines and tasks.
 A state machine is a workflow.
 A task is a state in a workflow that represents a single unit of work that another AWS service performs.
 Each step in a workflow is a state.

-Rekognition: A service that analyzes images and identifies objects, people, text, etc. It can detect inappropriate content (which is our use case for this scenario), do highly accurate facial analysis, face comparison, and face search.
+Amazon Rekognition: A service that analyzes images and identifies objects, people, text, etc. It can detect inappropriate content (which is our use case for this scenario), do highly accurate facial analysis, face comparison, and face search.
 This is not really the focus of this issue.